Last updated on October 1st, 2024 at 10:10 pm

 Simple Sentence

+A simple sentence contains just one independent clause.
 A sentence containing one subject and one finite verb with an independent meaning is called a simple sentence.
 A simple sentence consists of one principal clause.
+Simple sentences are the most basic type of sentence, and they are usually short and to the point.
 For example:

 Complex Sentence

-A sentence that contains one principal clause and one or more subordinate clauses is called a complex sentence.
+A complex sentence contains one independent clause and at least one dependent (or subordinate) clause.
+Dependent clauses cannot stand alone as a sentence; they rely on the main clause to make sense.
+A sentence that contains one independent or principal clause and one or more subordinate clauses is called a complex sentence.
 For example:

 Compound Sentence